Turingraph/Calcite/README.md

 -	Purpose: Contains useless file that might be useful later, it is ignored by `.gitignore`
 9.  `utility/`
 -	Purpose: Contains other Python utility files.

-# Future Features

-1. Get only box that does not intersect with text with `get_ocr_table()` with sweep line algorithm.
-2. Get OCR table data by set `get_ocr(column = [...])` automatically.
-3. Deal with blur and dark image include `white_pig_00/` and `green_pig_00/`
-4. Find more example.
-5. User friendly Tutorial documentation and video.
-6. Evaluating OCR accuracy.
-7. Spelling checking
-8. User friendly script.
-9. Hand writing text.
-10. Allow user to save output in any directory inside user's computer automatically based on user input.
-11. Check the language of the Tesseract OCR output.
-12. Convert image of mathematical notation in Latex e.g. ratio, integration, vector etc to Latex representation.

-# How to use `open_close_rider/` ?
-(Quick Tutorial)

-Read this (https://github.com/Turingraph/open_close_rider_lib_tutorial.git) for more details.

 # Other related Repository